Hurtak/petrhurtak.com/articles/_drafts/debian-packages/article.md

 At [Seznam.cz](https://www.seznam.cz/) we use Debian packages for packaging and distribution of a decent amount of our applications.
 While we are in the process of transitioning to solutions using Docker, Debian packages still play a significant role.

-In this article, I will tell you the basics about how to make a simple Debian package with static website application.
+In this article, I will tell you the basics about how to make a simple Debian package with static website.
 I wrote this article from the frontend developer point of view, so not all parts of Debian packaging are covered.

 ## Basics